Angus Campbell (general): Military career

 On 19 November 2020 the Brereton Report was publicly released following a four-year investigation into alleged Australian war crimes by special forces units whom were taking part in the War in Afghanistan between 2006 and 2016.
 On that same day Campbell announced at a press conference that the 2 Squadron, Special Air Service Regiment would be disbanded and struck from the army's order of battle.
 He also apologised for "any wrong doing by Australian soldiers" and said a "distorted culture" existed in the Australian Defence Force.

 In June 2022, Campbell's tenure as Chief of the Defence Force was extended for a further two years.

 In late November 2022, Campbell gave officers of Captain to Brigadier rank "28 days to prove their service in the Afghanistan war was distinguished".
 Up to 3,000 Australian Defence Force members are potentially facing having their medals revoked.
 At the time of the most serious allegations in 2012, Campbell was serving as the Commander Joint Task Force 633, for which he was awarded the Distinguished Service Cross.
 This has led to calls for Campbell to be stripped of his decoration due to findings of the Brereton Report and due to a perceived error in the original citation.
 "In the citation on his Distinguished Service Cross, he said he was given that award for 'distinguished command and leadership in action' – the key phrase is 'in action' and what that means is he was serving in action against the enemy in combat in Afghanistan."

 In July 2024, Campbell was succeeded by Vice Admiral David Johnston as the Chief of the Defence Force upon retirement.

 On 3 July 2024, a senate inquiry was launched to look into the awarding criteria of defence honours and awards, and more specifically the Distinguished Service Cross awarded to Campbell in 2012.

 Post military career

 Angus Campbell presenting his credentials as ambassador to Ursula von der Leyen and António Costa.

-On 17 January 2025, Senator Penny Wong, Minister for Foreign Affairs announced Campbell's appointment as the Australian Ambassador to Belgium, Luxembourg, European Union and NATO.
+On 17 January 2025, Senator Penny Wong, Minister for Foreign Affairs announced Campbell's appointment as the Ambassador of Australia to Belgium, Luxembourg, the European Union and the North Atlantic Treaty Organization.

+In August 2026, The Australian reported that the Department of Foreign Affairs and Trade had ceased using the Distinguished Service Cross post-nominal “DSC” in Campbell's official diplomatic biography.
+The reference to his Distinguished Service Cross was subsequently removed from his official DFAT profile, although Campbell retained the decoration.